rickrodness/cse110-sp24-group18/admin/meetings/041224-kickoff.md

 + Ideas?
 + Max 2.5mins long

-We discussed making a video with all members, introducing each person with our team name, then individual introductions.
+_**Post-meeting note:**_ We discussed making a video with all members, introducing each person with our team name, then individual introductions.
 Shoot part of it at statue at UCSD then record individual parts.
 Did not go with all in person video because of background noise concerns.
 Send to Sarena to edit.
 Each person records for 15 seconds with Name, Major, Hobby.

 ## Action Items
 + Bernico and Michael: Design logo